May 22, 2025

 Sumatra Mandheling and Java Estate are prized for their full-bodied flavors.
 Kopi Luwak, though niche, adds to Indonesia's unique coffee portfolio and impacts its coffee export price in specialty markets.

-Major coffee exporters—Brazil, Vietnam, Colombia, India, and Indonesia—shape the global coffee industry with their diverse beans and significant volumes.
+Major coffee exporters like Brazil, Vietnam, Colombia, India, and Indonesia to shape the global coffee industry with their diverse beans and significant volumes.
 Their efforts influence coffee prices and trends in 2025, highlighting how big the coffee industry is and its worth.
 Stay informed by exploring industry reports and market updates to understand the dynamics of coffee export by country and the evolving landscape of the global coffee market.

 Q: Which country is the largest coffee exporter in the world?